rubenspgcavalcante/leaflet-ant-path/.github/CONTRIBUTING.md

 This will make the webpack compile the dev. env. and set up into a webserver with hot deployment into the localhost:8080.
 There you can make changes into the plugin and see in real time all your modifications running.
-Also, every modification will trigger the eslint, so alway check your code style!
+Also, every modification will trigger the eslint, so always check your code style!

 You can modify and see live all the modifications changing the file:
 ```